top of page

 CHRISTMAS TREE CARE GUIDE

 When a Christmas tree is cut, more than half its weight is water.
-With proper care, you can maintain the quality of your tree.

-Fresh-cut trees need water within 30 min. of cutting!
+Fresh-cut trees need water within 30 min. of cutting

 Storing the tree before bringing it in the house